Whenever you have a Challenge with your horse, the first step is to break the problem down in smaller pieces.

 Advantages of working your horse in a Rectangular shape:

-Creating straight lines to move along, are much easier for your horse than to keep moving in circles (which is very hard and unnatural)
+• Creating straight lines to move along, are much easier for your horse than to keep moving in circles (which is very hard and unnatural)

-When it’s easier for your (overweight) horse, it’s probably way less aversive as when the exercise (going around in circles) is hard
+• When it’s easier for your (overweight) horse, it’s probably way less aversive as when the exercise (going around in circles) is hard

-The short sides gives you plenty of opportunity to reach your horse to feed him
+• The short sides gives you plenty of opportunity to reach your horse to feed him

-Corners will help make your horse use his inner hind leg and balance him
+• Corners will help make your horse use his inner hind leg and balance him

-Corners will help teach your horse to use his body well
+• Corners will help teach your horse to use his body well

-Alternating a corner with a straight line will allow your horse to relax after a bend.
+• Alternating a corner with a straight line will allow your horse to relax after a bend.
 This makes exercising easier and more appetitive than working on a circle or small square.

 Train Your Horse to OFFER movement with R+

-Is your horse overweight?
-Did the vet recommended: No more treats!” or “More exercise” to get your horse in shape?
-Join my R+ for Overweight Horses program.
+Consider my program R+ Movement Training for Horses.
 We’ll address your biggest struggle in getting your horse to move with positive reinforcement.
-You can only join after a personal conversation, so I can tailor this 2-week online coaching program towards your horse, your situation and your needs!
-You can book a call here.
+You can apply to this one year program with this application form or by having a conversation with me.
+I tailor this online coaching program towards your horse, your situation and your needs!

-Building duration in exercising your horse with R+
+• Building duration in exercising your horse with R+

-Getting your horse in shape and lose weight without a crash diet
+• Getting your horse in shape and lose weight without a crash diet

 Many horse women tell me “I can’t trail ride, because my horse is herd bound and therefor it’s not safe to take him out.”
 Or they tell me they don’t know how to help their herd bound horse overcome his separation anxiety.
 It breaks my heart to hear when people have totally accomplishable dreams and yet they can’t make them happen.
 Here’s how a dream board can help you!